TeachBooks/mirror_mude_book/README.md

 - there is no need to create a Docker account
 - Windows users should use the Git Bash terminal.
 If you have never used it: it comes installed with git and provides Unix-like commands.
 You will need to make it aware of your Anaconda distribution by executing `conda init bash`.
 Test it by calling a Python package like `jupyter-book`.
 - you will also need to install Windows Subsystem for Linux (WSL); it provides a Linux environment on your Wndows machine.
-Docker Desktop install instructions will guide you through this.
-VS Code will also do it if you try to use Docker without WSL, but it won't work: try [this](https://learn.microsoft.com/nl-nl/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package) instead.
+Docker Desktop will warn you about WSL not being installed when you start it up for the first time.
+Try [this](https://learn.microsoft.com/nl-nl/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package) to install.
+There is a WSL extension in VS Code but it does not work for Docker.
 -

 A couple "tricks" are needed to get it running smoothly:

-1. Administrative privelages: make sure your user is added to the Docker users group, as described [here](https://stackoverflow.com/questions/61530874/docker-how-do-i-add-myself-to-the-docker-users-group-on-windows).
+1. Administrative privelages: a) running Docker Desktop in admin mode works, and b) you can also try to add your Windows user to the Docker users group, as described [here](https://stackoverflow.com/questions/61530874/docker-how-do-i-add-myself-to-the-docker-users-group-on-windows).
 In short, open a windows command prompt as administrator and execute: `net localgroup docker-users "your-user-id" /ADD`.
 You won't get confirmation, but it seems to work.
 2. You might also need to use the first two answers [here](https://stackoverflow.com/questions/43041331/docker-forever-in-docker-is-starting-at-windows-task) (done by Robert).
 Note that the "Switch to Windows containers..." solution is not needed after you restart a few times (but if the container tab does not load, check it).
 3. You may need to use git bash with admin rights, but once set up, your default approach should be OK.